omasanori/skosh/README.md

 # Skosh

 Skosh is a command-line shell following traditions of Unix systems.
-It is derived from public domain ksh (pdksh) to provide an up-to-date public domain Unix shell implementation.
+It is a fork of public domain ksh (pdksh).

 Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming